 "Trist?"
 Kellan called down the stairs.
-He didn't get a response, so it appeared he'd have to go down to pull Tristan away from whatever he was painting this time.
+He didn't get a response, so he'd have to go down to pull Tristan away from whatever he was painting this time.

-He headed down to the basement where Tristan had set up a makeshift studio in favor of driving across town.
-In this case, "make-shift studio" merely meant a tarp on the carpeting where the dark-haired man had set up an easel and canvas and left all of his paints on the floor.
-Sure enough, Tristan was bent over his newest canvas intently, and Kellan was mildly relieved to see that it didn't feature himself this time but instead a dark, twisted mermaid.
+He headed down to the basement where Tristan had set up a makeshift studio in favor of driving across town every day.
+In this case, "makeshift studio" merely meant a tarp on the carpeting where the dark-haired man had set up an easel and canvas and left all of his paints on the floor.
+Sure enough, Tristan was bent over his newest canvas intently, and Kellan was relieved to see that it didn't feature himself this time but instead a dark, twisted mermaid.

 "Oi, Tristan.
-It's a holiday, you're not supposed to be working.
+It's a holiday.
+Stop working.
 It's also 3:00.
 Connor wants us at his barbeque thing in an hour."

-Tristan started and dropped the piece of cardboard he'd mixed paints on.
+Tristan jumped as he was pulled back to reality and dropped the piece of cardboard he'd mixed paints on.
 "Oh, damn.
 I totally forgot.
 Sorry," he said, turning to Kellan sheepishly.
 "I'll go take shower."

 "It's fine, Trist.
 I figured you'd forgotten.
 That's why I came to get you."
 Tristan nodded and headed up the stairs.
 "Remember to put on red, white, and blue!"

 Tristan grumbled something unintelligible back and Kellan set to tidying up the area and making sure Tristan's paints wouldn't dry out while they were gone for the day.
-As soon as he was done, he headed back upstairs to pack blankets and snacks to take with to the fireworks later.
-Sure, it was July, but it still got chilly down at the lake and he couldn't think of a valid excuse not to cuddle up in a blanket with Tristan.
-Besides, the prices for food down there were absolutely ridiculous.
+As soon as he was done, he headed back upstairs to pack blankets and snacks to take with to the fireworks show.
+It was the middle of summer, but the temperature still got pretty low by the lake at night, and concessions were far too expensive not to bring snacks.

-Tristan reappeared just as Kellan was tucking the last of the snacks into his backpack, dressed in blue cut-off shorts and a white t-shirt deliberately painted with red.
-Kellan looked up at his boyfriend as he entered the living room.
-"Well, at least you didn't dye your hair this time."
+Tristan reappeared, dressed in blue cut-off shorts and a white t-shirt deliberately painted with red just as Kellan tucked the last bag of candy in his backpack to cover up the meringue cookies he'd made for Tristan.
+Kellan looked up as he entered the living room.
+"Well, at least you didn't dye your hair this year."

 "I was sexy with red hair."

-Kellan snorted.
+Kellan snorted and shoved two blankets on top of the snacks.
 "Right.
 Well, come on.
 It's not a short walk."

 Tristan picked up the backpack from Kellan and slung it over his right shoulder.
-"No swimming.
+He pointed at Kellan and said, "No swimming.
 Don't you dare get that paint washed off yet."

 Kellan examined his paint-covered arms.
-Tristan had gotten bored that morning and decided to use his skin as a canvas, covering him in American flags and multi-colored fireworks to mark the occasion.
+Tristan had gotten bored that morning and decided to use Kellan's skin as a canvas, covering him in American flags and multi-colored fireworks to mark the occasion before Kellan exiled him to the basement.
 The designs were already cracking.
 "I look ridiculous.
 You're lucky I'm going out in public like this.
 What are my coworkers going to say?"

 "Absolutely nothing.
 School's out of session for the summer.
-You can do as you please."
+You can do as you please.
+You thought they were going to say something about you dating me, too."

 Kellan shrugged.
 "Ask him," he suggested.